Nutty

 But does that mean you should just buy it from anywhere?
 Not at all.
 No two crypto exchanges are the same, they cater for different types of customers and can have different types of fees.

-The best way to buy ethereum is to first choose an exchange.
-To recap, the best options are:
+The best way to buy ethereum is to first choose an exchange (see above).

 Once you’ve chosen your crypto exchange, sign up, deposit your cash (cheapest to use a bank transfer), and then simply buy.
 All it takes is a few clicks, and you’ll have your first bit of ethereum.
 Congratulations!